JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Explanation:

-in JavaScript stores key-value pairs, allowing unique keys to store values.
+A Map in JavaScript stores key-value pairs, allowing unique keys to store values.

 Let’s analyze the code step by step: